 If you work for a registered or approved nursery or playscheme that your child attends, and you pay for your child to attend, then you can claim for those costs.

-To get a tax credits claim form, phone our helpline.
+To get a tax credits claim form, phone the Tax Credit Helpline.

 Making a claim

 For us to work out your tax credits, we need: